slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"The way you know society is messed up is how massive the gap is between what people will say in public and what they’ll tell you privately."
 -- x@konstantinkisin*

+> *"In hierarchy: be loyal upward, protective downward, and neutral sideways.
+Never reciprocate arrogance.
+Never gossip.
+Deliver beyond expectation and let your political behavior signal maturity.
+Character is armour; it outlasts talent, charm, and luck."
+-- x@unmodernmanbot*